Sweet Magnolias: Casting

 On May 20, 2019, Monica Potter, Brooke Elliott, and Heather Headley were announced as the leads.
 On July 1, 2019, it was reported that Chris Klein, Jamie Lynn Spears, and Justin Bruening had joined the cast as series regulars.
 On August 1, 2019, JoAnna Garcia Swisher was cast as Maddie Townsend, replacing Potter who was originally cast as the lead.
 On May 4, 2021, Dion Johnstone and Brandon Quinn were promoted to series regulars for second season.
 On June 9, 2023, it was reported that Ella Grace Helton joined the cast in a recasting, replacing Bianca Berry Tarantino for the third season.
 On July 22, 2025, it was announced that Jamie-Lynn Sigler, Janice Wesley, Courtney Grace, John Gabriel Rodriquez, Aidan Merwarth, Austin Woods, and Iman Benson were cast in undisclosed capacity roles for the fifth season.

 Filming

 Principal photography for the series began on July 8, 2019, in Covington, Georgia.

-Filming for the fourth season started on February 20, 2024, and wrapped on May 30, 2024.
+Release

+The series premiered on May 19, 2020.
+The second season premiered on February 4, 2022.
+The third season was released on July 20, 2023.
+The fourth season was released on February 6, 2025.
+The fifth and final season premiered on June 11, 2026.